vespa-engine/blog/_posts/2023-03-31-tailoring-frozen-embeddings-with-vespa.md

 <p class="image-credit">Photo by <a href="https://unsplash.com/@fabioha?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">fabio</a> on <a href="https://unsplash.com/photos/oyXis2kALVg?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>
 </p>

-Deep learned embeddings are becoming popular for search and recommendation use cases and the need for efficient ways to operationalize these in production is becoming critical.
-One emerging approach is to use fixed <em>foundational embeddings</em> that are re-used and tailored for different tasks.
+Deep learned embeddings are becoming popular for search and recommendation use cases and the need for efficient ways to manage and operate embeddings in production is becoming critical.
+One emerging approach is to use frozen models which outputs frozen embeddings that are re-used and tailored for different tasks.

-This post introduces three efficient techniques for tailoring frozen embeddings with Vespa.
+This post introduces three techniques for using and tailoring frozen embeddings with Vespa.

 ## Background